guangpeili/Warehouse_Items_Pick-Up_Nevigating_Java/README.md

 6. _Test.java_: Process one single order and print the path in a graph
 7. _Reordering.java_: This is for the reordering of all orders by setting a weight and number limit

+## Bugs & Glitches
+1. After the number of items in one single order exceeds 15, using branch-and-bound to obtain the shortes path can be extremely time consuming, and in most cases the memory will run out (I'm using a Macbook with 8GB Ram)
+2. In item details, we are still missing weight information of a lot of items.
+So the total weight and total effort may not display normally